vikingeducation/prep_basics/test-yourself-answers.md

 See the [Web Development Basics project](http://www.vikingcodeschool.com/web-development-basics/) for details.

 Keep your answers under 3 paragraphs.
-Replace the line that says *Your Explanation Here!* with your explanation and a link to your Github username.
+Add your explanation and a link to your Github username above or below the existing answers.
 See the example below.

 The `.md` extension on this file means it's a markdown file.
 You can just assume it's a text file with a bit of HTML-ish syntax.
 If you'd like to read up more on markdown, which can be converted to HTML so you can add images or videos, check out the [documentation from Daring Fireball](http://daringfireball.net/projects/markdown/syntax).
 You shouldn't have any problem copying the styles other people have used.